 Protect Data at Rest Using Self-managed Encryption Keys on Confluent Cloud

 Basic encryption of data at rest is provided to all Confluent Cloud clusters by default.
 This encryption is transparent to the user and is managed by Confluent.
-As a stronger security option, Confluent Cloud provides optional support for self-managed encryption keys when you create Dedicated Kafka clusters in Confluent Cloud.
-Also known as bring-your-own-key (BYOK) encryption, this option might be preferable for organizations that want to use their own encryption key to encrypt data at rest or require the option to disable access by Confluent.
-This provides a greater degree of privacy and data integrity, which is often required for compliance by government, health, finance, and many other industries.
+As a stronger security option, Confluent Cloud provides optional support for self-managed encryption keys when you create Enterprise or Dedicated Kafka clusters in Confluent Cloud.
+Also known as bring-your-own-key (BYOK) encryption, this option might be preferable for organizations that want to use their encryption key to encrypt data at rest or require the option to disable access by Confluent.
+This provides greater privacy and data integrity, which is often required for compliance by government, health, finance, and many other industries.

 Requirements